Share this story

 Every summer, when high altitude treks open up (above 13,000 ft), within a couple of weeks, there are reports of mishaps, evacuations, even deaths.
-It worries us to see so many lives that can be saved being lost because of ignorance (choose to trek at the wrong time or with wrong people) or slow action (not responding to the symptoms).
+It worries us to see so many of these incidents that were avoidable happening because of ignorance or slow action.

 In this article, we share 5 steps that every trekker can follow to stay safe, no matter with whom and where they are trekking.